Kurento/kurento/kurento-loopback-stats/README.md

 kurento-loopback-stats
 ======================

-Kurento Java Tutorial: WebRTC in loopback with WebRTC statistics.
+Kurento JavaScript Tutorial: WebRTC in loopback with WebRTC statistics.

 Running this tutorial
 ---------------------